Ondrej Rigo: Arrest

-Ondrej Rigo was arrested by the Slovak criminal police on 4 March 1992, only hours after his last murder.
+Ondrej Rigo was arrested by the Slovak criminal police on 4March 1992, only hours after his last murder.
 He was arrested in Hotel Carlton on Hviezdoslavovo Square in Bratislava, where he was employed as a cloakroom attendant.
-At the time of his arrest, he was still without his socks on, which he had used in the attack.
+At the time of his arrest, he was still without his socks, which he had used in the attack.

 Later, he would claim that the blood on him was syrup and that his sperm found on the victim was arranged by a prostitute from an erotic club.
 He explained his footprints beneath the balconies and cigarette butts by claiming he was there by chance and had to urinate or that he was curious and took a look through some windows.
 He explained his possession of jewellery by saying that women often gave him gifts.

-Jana B., the only survivor of his crimes, clearly saw Rigo's face because, inside the apartment where she fought with Rigo, there was some light from a streetlight outside.
-She would later attend his trial wearing a wig to remain unnoticed.
-The criminal police of Germany, Netherlands and Czechoslovakia had been investigating each of Rigo's murders separately.
-It was only after his arrest that they started cooperating on the case.
+JanaB., the only survivor of his crimes, clearly saw Rigo's face, as the streetlight outside illuminated Rigo's face inside the apartment where she fought with him.
+She would later attend his trial wearing a wig, to remain unnoticed by him.
+The criminal police of Germany, the Netherlands, and Czechoslovakia had been investigating each of Rigo's murders separately—it was only after his arrest that they began cooperating.